-This week (May 15 – 21) is National Vegetarian Week, which sees the public be encouraged to ditch meat from their diets for the sake of the planet.
+More and more people are ditching meat and adopting plant-based diets for the sake of the animals, their health, and the planet.
 If you’re already meat-free, you may be considering moving away from animal products altogether and going vegan.

 Adopting a fully plant-based diet has been highlighted as the best thing we can do to reduce our carbon footprint, as well as our contribution to animal suffering.
 Many experts have stated that a global shift away from meat is essential to avoid climate catastrophe.
 We also farm and kill 80 billion land animals a year for food, and more and more people are ditching animal products over ethical concerns.